Dataherald/dataherald/README.md

 ### Adding Context
 Once you have connected to the data warehouse, you should add context to the engine to help improve the accuracy of the generated SQL.
-While this step is optional, it is necessary for the tool to generate accurate SQL.
+While only the Database scan part is required to start generating SQL, adding verified SQL and string descriptions are also important for the tool to generate accurate SQL.
 Context can currently be added in one of three ways:

 1. Scanning the Database tables and columns
 2. Adding verified SQL (golden SQL)